 By Hattie Ditton, Revive UK, Manchester

-At Revive, we seek to support refugees and people seeking asylum in every aspect of our work.
+Revive supports refugees and people seeking asylum.
 As part of our welcome project, we have a successful resettlement process.
 We have recognised that, while our work reaches hundreds of people, there is a noticeably lower number of women who are accessing our services.

 Realising this, we decided to create a space specifically for them.
-In 2016, Revive set up a Women’s Group, with the aim to empower female members of the refugee communities in Greater Manchester.
-The dynamic group not only provides an all-important support network, but also gives women the opportunity to learn new practical skills.
+In 2016, Revive set up a Women’s Group, with the aim to empower female members of refugee communities in Greater Manchester.
+The group not only provides an important support network, but also gives women the opportunity to learn new practical skills.

-The women experiment with different mediums such as spray paint, needlework and collage to make cards, jewellery and other crafts.
-They are then able to go on to sell their creations at local fairs and events to continue to raise money and awareness for Revive.
+Members of the group have opportunities to practise with different mediums such as spray paint, needlework and collage to make cards, jewellery and other crafts.
+They are then able to go on to sell their creations at local fairs and events.
+Unsolicited, some have donated proceeds back to Revive.
 In doing so, they have expressed that they are pleased to be able to offer something back to the organisation.

 Sustainable products are becoming fashionable.
 ‘Artisan’ everything can be found in almost every shop window.
 It seems that people are becoming more and more interested in where items come from and the story behind them.
-The Women’s Group seized this new trend, responding to this demand for ethical, handmade products.
-They let their creativity go wild and got to work making a beautiful collection of brooches from recycled metals.
+The Women’s Group seized this new trend, responding to demand for ethical, handmade products.
+They made a beautiful collection of brooches from recycled metals.
 The women produce really intricate and unique pieces, each telling a different story.

-Many women have reported that the resettlement period in the UK can be a lonely one.
-Our beneficiaries value the Women’s Group for its inclusiveness.
-Women from all different cultures and backgrounds are able to unite, share and learn from each other.
+Many women have reported that the resettlement period in the UK can be a lonely one; they value the Women’s Group for its inclusiveness.
+The group enables women from different cultures and backgrounds to unite, share and learn from each other.

-Mabel, from Eritrea, is one of the beneficiaries who attend every week.
-She arrived as a shy and quiet woman, who rarely voluntarily got involved with group conversations.
+Mabel, from Eritrea, attends every week.
+She arrived shy and quiet, who rarely voluntarily got involved with group conversations.
 In just a few months, her level of confidence has noticeably rocketed and she has benefited enormously from the support of the group.